 Onam is the biggest and the most important harvest festival of the state of Kerala in India is celebrated with joy and enthusiasm.
-Onam 2018 will begin on Wednesday, 15 August and ends on Monday, 27 August
+The Onam festival in 2019 began on September 1 and will end on September 13.

 According to a popular legend, the festival is celebrated to welcome King Mahabali, whose spirit is said to visit Kerala during this period of Onam.